rruss/Simple-ToDo-App/README.md

 If you're faced with error "bad credentials", fix it by reducing security of mailing system, for instance, allow less secure apps.

-For gmail go to https://myaccount.google.com/lesssecureapps and turn on it.
+For gmail, go to https://myaccount.google.com/lesssecureapps and turn on it.

 ## Contributors

-- Developed by @rruss
+- Developed with 💚